Loading...

 • Consideration around the announcements of the working group review on eco system/ELMs and APR was extended for ELMs from 2025 and tax planning whilst results awaited from the working party and risks thereof

-• Review of what to do with BPR relief claims in the gap before the results of the working group and now
+• Review of what to do with BPR relief claims on environment projects in the gap before the results of the working group and now

-• The importance of CGT/IHT planning before contracts are signed, especially on new ELMs agreements - the risks of leaving too late
+• The importance of CGT/IHT planning before contracts are signed in all areas is essential, especially on new ELMs agreements - the risks of leaving too late

 • The impact of farming for the environment on all IHT and CGT planning and the practical implications on probate and all succession planning

-• The importance of the farm partnership agreement and Wills for IHT and CGT protection in the context of all the farming and tax updates and the impact of TRS (Trust Registration Scheme) - the risks of no agreement
+• The importance of the farm partnership agreement and Wills for IHT and CGT protection in the context of all the farming and tax updates and the impact of TRS (Trust Registration Scheme) - the risks of no or weak agreement (see Cobden v Cobden)

-• 50% BPR on non-partnership property - now 50% core rate, but 100% relief needed for use of the £1million allowance (plus spouse allowance)
+• 50% BPR on non-partnership property - now 50% core rate, but 100% relief needed for use of the £2.5million allowance (plus spouse allowance)

-• 50% APR on AHA tenancies - now 50% core rate but 100% relief needed for use of the £1million allowance (plus spouse allowance)
+• 50% APR on AHA tenancies - now 50% core rate but 100% relief needed for use of the £2.5million allowance (plus spouse allowance)

 • Tenancy reform - the impact on IHT and CGT planning